Ganil151/Devops/3-Advanced/02-Observability/Interview_Questions_and_Quiz.md

 19. **What is 'MTTR'?** (Mean Time To Resolution)
 20. **Which tool is used for tracing in AWS?** (X-Ray)
 21. **What is 'OpenTelemetry Collector'?** (A vendor-agnostic proxy that receives, processes, and exports telemetry data)
+22. **What is a CloudWatch 'Metric Filter'?** (A feature that turns log patterns into numerical metrics)
+23. **What is the Datadog 'Unified Service Tagging'?** (Using env, service, and version tags to correlate all telemetry)
+24. **True/False: Datadog can monitor multiple cloud providers in one dashboard.** (True)
+25. **What is 'DogStatsD'?** (A metrics aggregation service that sends custom metrics to the Datadog Agent)

 ---